arackcheev/master/servicenodeSETUP.md

 * Ensure the 5000 block is exactly 5000 block, no more or no less & ensure it is confirmed

-* Ensure you wallets are fully sync'd and fully unlocked
+* Ensure you have the latest wallet and that it's fully sync'd and fully unlocked

 ---